seasonedcc/croods/docs/docs/cauth-intro.md

 And then we implement our SignIn page:

 ```
-import { useSignIn } from 'croods-light-auth'
+import { useSignIn } from 'croods-auth'

 const Input = ({ name, label = name, ...props }) => (
   <div className="form-group">